Gateshead: Sport

-Gateshead International Stadium regularly holds international athletics meetings over the summer months, and is home of the Gateshead Harriers athletics club.
-It is also host to rugby league fixtures, and the home ground of Gateshead Football Club.
-Gateshead Thunder Rugby League Football Club played at Gateshead International Stadium until its purchase by Newcastle Rugby Limited and the subsequent rebranding as Newcastle Thunder.
-Both clubs have had their problems: Gateshead A.F.C. were controversially voted out of the Football League in 1960 in favour of Peterborough United, whilst Gateshead Thunder lost their place in Super League as a result of a takeover (officially termed a merger) by Hull F.C.
+Gateshead International Stadium is home of the Gateshead Harriers athletics club and Gateshead Football Club and regularly holds international athletics meetings over the summer months.
+The stadium, from 1999 to 2014 was also home to Gateshead Thunder rugby league football club until it was purchased by Newcastle Rugby Limited and moved to Kingston Park and rebranded as Newcastle Thunder.
+Both clubs have had their problems: Gateshead A.F.C. were controversially voted out of the Football League in 1960 in favour of Peterborough United, whilst the original Gateshead Thunder lost their place in Super League as a result of a takeover (officially termed a merger) by Hull F.C..
 Both Gateshead clubs continue to ply their trade at lower levels in their respective sports, thanks mainly to the efforts of their supporters.
-The Gateshead Senators American Football team also use the International Stadium, as well as this it was used in the 2006 Northern Conference champions in the British American Football League.
+The Gateshead Senators American football team also use the International Stadium, as well as this it was used in the 2006 Northern Conference champions in the British American Football League.